Schortenger/schortenger.github.io/_pages/about.md

 <!-- I am broadly interested in planning and control for robotic systems that can physically interact with the surroundings, especially long-horizon contact-rich manipulation, by leveraging the tools in optimization and machine learning. -->

 I am broadly interested in planning and control for robotic systems that can physically interact with the surroundings, particularly in contact-rich manipulation.
-The main challenges in this domain arise from nonlinear dynamics, hybrid contact modes, and physical uncertainty.
+The main challenges in this domain arise from **nonlinear dynamics**, **hybrid contact modes**, and **physical uncertainty**.
 To address these issues, I have explored a range of tools spanning symbolic AI, tensor factorization, optimal control and learning from demonstration.
 The proposed approaches have been validated on several long-horizon dexterous manipulation tasks, including planar pushing, box pivoting, block assembly, and bimanual whole-body manipulation.

 Recent News